 Whether you confront cleaning and household chores gradually each day, or attack them all at once, these cleaning tips will help you save time and money.

 At YourLifeChoices we are big fans of white vinegar.
 It can be used to remove mould from surfaces, eliminate odours, make glasses sparkle and clean stubborn stains.
 Make cleaning easy by soaking burnt pan bottoms and exhaust filters in white vinegar.

 Use a mixture of white vinegar and baking soda to clean the bottom of your shower and bathtub, the grime will come away with ease.

 Remove dust from vents

-To remove dust from an air conditioner or vent, MoneyTalksNews recommends wrapping a damp cloth or paper towel around a butterknife blade and running it along the inside of each vent.
+To remove dust from an air conditioner or vent, wrap a damp cloth or paper towel around a butterknife blade and running it along the inside of each vent.

 Alternatively, lay a towel down below a kitchen or bathroom exhaust fan, and blow canned air up into it.
 This will cause the lint to dislodge and fall down to the ground.

-These long warm evenings are the perfect time to fire up the BBQ, but cleaning the grill can seem like such an arduous task that it may feel too laborious.
+Barbecues are great but cleaning the grill can seem like such an arduous task that it may feel too laborious.
 However, if you put your wire bristle brush to the side, and instead smear the cut face of half an onion over the hot grill using a long fork or tongs, you’ll find that the grime cleans away with ease.
 Alternatively, you can use half a lemon on a hot grill rather than an onion.

 If you’re cleaning up any stainless steel appliances, pots or pans, clean off any grime using a cloth dipped in olive oil and rubbed it in circular motions over the surface.